 All Youth Groups meet immediately following the 9:00 a.m. service until 11:15 a.m.

 |Class Name||Grade||Room Name||Location|

-The first two years of the Journey to Adulthood program (Grades 6 & 7 or 7 & 8) celebrate the individual gifts and abilities of each young person and their creative potential.
+The first two years of the Journey to Adulthood program (Grades 6 & 7) celebrate the individual gifts and abilities of each young person and their creative potential.
 Students build a strong foundation of faith in a supportive community of their peers while exploring biblical stories.
 Learn more about the Rite 13 Group.

 Following Rite 13, teens in the J2A class continue to develop skills they will need in adulthood.
 These include active listening, assertion, negotiation, partnership and leadership in Christian community.
 Learn more about the J2A Group.

 This year, the Senior Youth Group is invited to be involved in a parish ministry on Sundays.
 They have the opportunity to choose among current ministries according to their vocation, gifts, and talents.
 A monthly supervision with a youth leader is offered.
 Learn more about Senior Youth Group.